yungkolt/ServerlessMoviesAPI/README.md

 - **GetMoviesByYear:** Filters movies by release year, returning only those released in a specified year.

 ## Architecture
-The project uses an AWS serverless stack:
+This project uses an AWS serverless stack:

 - **AWS Lambda:** Handles business logic for each API endpoint.